aquinn23/Final-Project-First-Draft/README.md

 Themed Curation Project screenshot with description taken from BioGRID website.

-DISEASE-ALLIACNE is added to fulfill JSON requirement.
+DISEASE-ALLIACNE is from Alliance of Genome Resources and added to fulfill JSON requirement.
 There was no JSON or XML files on BioGRID.